CivicActions/accessibility/_posts/2021-05-25-how-we-scale-inclusive-website-content-with-automated-testing-and-open-source-tools.md

 ### Future considerations

 We are interested in adding the [retext-simplify plugin](https://github.com/retextjs/retext-simplify) to check phrases for simpler alternatives and maybe reduce the age for readability.
-These and other changes are easy to tweak.
 Check out the [available plugins in the retext documentation](https://github.com/retextjs/retext/blob/main/doc/plugins.md).

 ## Conclusion

-Following the above set up can help you inject tools to help you test your content.
+Following this set-up can help you inject tools to help you test your content.
 But remember, automation can be devoid of context and can still contain our biases.

-You want to keep tweaking the tools and double checking your content to make sure it meets your values.
+You should keep tweaking the tools and double-check your content to make sure it meets your values.

 ## Further reading and examples
 * The same tools above are used in: